App version: 0.1.0

 The Takeaway

 Share secured loans can be an important tool for individuals looking to build or rebuild their credit.
-They have fewer qualification requirements than many other types of loans, and typically come with relatively low interest rates.
+They have fewer qualification requirements than many other types of loans and typically come with relatively low interest rates.
 Unfortunately, this type of loan also ties up your savings.
-So if you want to maintain access to your savings, it may make sense to consider other loan options, such as a secured personal loan.If you’re curious about what personal loan rates and terms you might qualify for, Lantern by SoFi can help.
+If you want to maintain access to your savings, it may make sense to consider other loan options, such as a secured personal loan.If you’re curious about what personal loan rates and terms you might qualify for, Lantern by SoFi can help.
 With our easy-to-use online lending tool, you can instantly review and compare offers from multiple lenders.

 Frequently Asked Questions